Corruption-robust exploration in episodic reinforcement learning: Preliminaries and main results

-\xhdr{Regret.} We evaluate the algorithm using the ``all-knowing benchmark" which knows the MDP $\calM_k$ before each episode $k$ (but not the realized rewards or state transitions).
+\xhdr{Regret.} We evaluate the algorithm using the ``all-knowing benchmark'' which knows the MDP $\calM_k$ before each episode $k$ (but not the realized rewards or state transitions).
 We define \emph{regret} as

 where $\boldPi$ is the set of all policies, possibly randomized and non-Markovian.
 Recall that $V^{\calM_k,\boldpi_k}$ is the expected reward at episode $k$ conditioned on the choice of $(\calM_k,\boldpi_k)$.
 Hence, $\Regret$ is a random variable, where the randomness comes both from the learner and from the adversary (and, implicitly, from the realization of rewards and state transitions in the history).
 Our algorithms bound this quantity with high probability $1-\delta$ for $\delta>0$.
-In the special case of stochastic bandits, $\Exp[\Regret]$ reduces to the standard pseudo-regret notion.
-To simplify the arguments, we upper bound regret as
+To ease presentation, we upper bound regret as

-which penalizes the suboptimality of policies $\boldpik$ only on the nomimal MDP.
-Note that even though the policies $\boldpik$ are evaluated on the nomimal MDP, they are constructed using data collected from both corrupted and uncorrupted episodes.
-The dependence on $CH$ is unavoidable: $\Regret \geq CH$ in the worst case. \footnote{ Consider the setting with $H$ stochastic bandit instances and transitions that are independent from the selected actions (essentially run $H$ disjoint bandit settings).
+which penalizes the suboptimality of policies $\boldpik$ only on the nominal MDP.
+Note that even though the policies $\boldpik$ are evaluated on the nominal MDP, they are constructed using data collected from both corrupted and uncorrupted episodes.
+The dependence on $CH$ is unavoidable: $\Regret \geq CH$ in the worst case. \footnote{Consider the setting with $H$ multi-armed bandit instances and transitions that are independent from the selected actions (essentially run $H$ disjoint bandit settings).
 An adversary that sets reward of $0$ to all actions other than the one selected with the lowest probability in the first $C$ episodes causes regret at least $CH$ while corrupting $C$ episodes.} In the remainder of the paper, we directly compare to $\vst$.

-\paragraph{Bandit, Tabular and Linear Function-Approximation Settings} In this work, we consider three problem settings, in increasing order of generality.
-For pedagogical value, we first exposit our techniques in the \emph{stochastic bandit setting}, which has a single state ($|\calX| = 1$), single step ($H = 1$), and finitely many actions $A = |\actions| < \infty$.
-Since there is only one stage and state, the transition dynamics are vacuous, and the problem is specified by the mean reward of each action, denoted $\mu(a)$.

-The simplest reinforcement learning setting with non-vacuous transition dynamics is the \emph{tabular setting}, where the state and action spaces are finite $|\calX| = S < \infty$ and $|\calA| = A < \infty$.
-Here, the transition probabilities $\pst\xa$ and mean rewards $\rst\xa$ are arbitrary elements of the simplex on~$\calX$ (denoted $\Delta(\calX)$) and $[0,1]$, respectively.